-If you are thinking of a move to Newton Ferrers, our specific area information will help you learn more about the stunning South Hams.
-Whether you're looking for property for sale in Newton Ferrers or property to rent in Newton Ferrers, the team at Marchand Petit Estate Agents Newton Ferrers Office is always happy to help.
+If you are thinking of a move to Newton Ferrers, our specific area information will help you learn more about this stunning aea of the South Hams.
+Whether you're looking for property for sale in Newton Ferrers or property to rent, the team at Marchand Petit Estate Agents in Newton Ferrers is always happy to help.
 We're conveniently located at The Green, Parsonage Road close to Tea on the Green tea rooms.

 The Warren, a stunning stretch of coastline nearby offers circular walking routes that meander through ancient woodlands and along spectacular cliff tops.
 One of these walks takes you along Revelstoke Drive.
 To discover the many charms of maritime South Devon in one walk including the waterfront village of Noss Mayo with its chocolate box appeal, you couldn’t find a more stunning route.

 Mothecombe beach, a vast stretch of sand at low tide, sheltered and ideal for bathing is a real treat.
 Rock pools need exploring and the surrounding woodlands and estuary flats burst with birdlife.
 A real nature lovers dream, unspoilt and untouched.

 The village of Noss Mayo is on the south side of the Yealm Estuary with Newton Ferrers to the north.
 It is well worth a visit to enjoy the lovely views over the estuary, local sailing school and nearby boat hire.

 The Ship Inn at Noss Mayo, an award winning waterside pub offers a welcoming venue as a cosy, unfussy and ‘proper pub’.
 The location is a superb walking destination and a leisure sailor’s favoured port of call, where you can tie up your boat and walk right in.